leyen-me/KRT/README.md

 ## Deployment

-We highly recommend deploying the entire service to `dokploy`, which is easy to install and自带 CICD.
+We highly recommend deploying the entire service to `dokploy`, which is easy to install and have CICD.
 It is the best choice for deployment.

 ## Contribution